bdahlstrom/SecWebProj2023/README.md

 For example, using a search for 'Asparagus' will get you recipes that include 'Asparagus.'

-Default is set to 'Chicken.'
+Default is set to 'Beef.'

 # License